tpaviot/ProcessScheduler/docs/pinedo.md

 | 9 | 8 |
 | 10 | 15 |

-The python code to represent jobs and durations is:
+The Python code to represent jobs and durations is as follows:

 ``` py
 problem = ps.SchedulingProblem(name="PinedoExample2.3.2")